About the City

 PracticalitiesTijuana International Airport is on the eastern edge of the city near the Otay Mesa border crossing.
 Volaris offers direct flights from the United States.
-Other airlines providing service to the airport include Aeroméxico and Interjet.
+Other airlines providing service to the airport include Aeroméxico.

 Colectivos (shared shuttle vans) and taxis provide transportation to downtown hotels.
 Colectivo fares are about $5 (U.S.).
 Taxis are more expensive; fares are posted at the counters where you purchase tickets.

 The Cross Border Xpress (CBX) pedestrian skybridge links Tijuana International with a CBX terminal in Otay Mesa, Calif.
 The 390-foot-long, purple-hued bridge arches over the U.S./Mexico border fence.
 It is accessible only to ticketed airline passengers flying out within 24 hours; both a boarding pass and a CBX ticket must be presented to use the bridge.
 A border crossing checkpoint also operates, with the same protocols as at land crossings in effect.
 The bridge is open daily 24 hours.
-A one-way ticket is $16 (U.S.), round-trip ticket $30.
+Late January to late May and September through October, a one-way ticket is $19 (U.S.), round-trip ticket $35.
+Mid-November to mid-January, a one-way ticket is $26 (U.S.), round-trip ticket $46.
 Tickets can be used up to 1 year after purchase.
 Passengers must carry their own luggage.
-CBX shuttles provide service from the Otay Mesa terminal to San Ysidro and the Santa Fe Train Station in downtown San Diego; fares are $5 (U.S.) and $10, respectively.
+CBX shuttles provide service from the Otay Mesa terminal to San Ysidro and the Santa Fe Train Station in downtown San Diego; fares are $6 (U.S.) and $11, respectively.

 Greyhound buses travel frequently between Tijuana and San Diego; for fare and schedule information phone (800) 231-2222 (from the United States).
 Tijuana's Central Bus Terminal (Centro de Autobuses) is southeast of downtown on Boulevard Lázaro Cárdenas.
 Frequent passenger service is available to cities in the state of Baja California and Southern California.